 For five and a half months, Captain Haberland did not disclose to the anemic and anesthetized press pool at Fort Meade that he was a former member of the prosecution.
 Captain Haberland's emails, however, are part of the evidentiary record concerning Manning's unlawful pretrial punishment at the Quantico Brig, where he was stripped of his clothing against the recommendation of mental health providers.

 Through out proceedings, journalists and legal observers have complained that requests for press credentials have been arbitrarily denied or lost by the Military District of Washington.
-The "Army Times, gets easy access while those who fund and publicize Bradley Manning's defense are either stonewalled or misled," says Nathan Fuller, press coordinator and courtroom reporter for the Bradley Manning Support Network.
+The "Army Times, gets easy access while those who fund and publicize Manning's defense are either stonewalled or misled," says Nathan Fuller, press coordinator and courtroom reporter for the Manning Support Network.

 Incitement to Misinformation and Madness